Jhala Nath Khanal: Premiership

-On 3 February 2011, after seven months of political gridlock in which no candidate could muster enough votes to be elected as Prime Minister, Jhala Nath Khanal was elected Prime Minister by the Constituent Assembly.
+On 3 February 2011, after seven months of political gridlock in which no candidate could muster enough votes to be elected as Prime Minister, Jhala Nath Khanal was elected Prime Minister by the 1st Nepalese Constituent Assembly.
 Khanal received 368 votes in the 601-member parliament, while his nearest rivals, Ram Chandra Poudel of the Nepali Congress got 122 votes and Bijay Kumar Gachhedar of Madhesi Jana Adhikar Forum (Loktantrik) got 67 votes.

 Nepal had no proper government since Madhav Kumar Nepal resigned in June 2010.
 Nepal ran interim government for nearly eight months.
 Sixteen rounds of voting in parliament since July were unable to produce a new Prime minister as no political party could muster a majority.
 However, on 3 February 2011 the Unified Communist Party of Nepal (Maoist) withdrew its candidate, Pushpa Kamal Dahal, and backed Khanal.
 As a result, he became the third Prime Minister of Nepal since it became a federal democratic republic in 2008.

 Khanal resigned on 29 August 2011 after nearly six months after the parties failed to agree on the constitution drafting and the peace process amidst a new political crisis.
 The extended duration of Constituent Assembly was to expire on 31 August 2011.

 The Nepali Congress and the Madhesi parties had asked the Prime Minister to resign immediately after being unsuccessful in completing peace process and drafting a new constitution.
 Even the party leaders increased pressure on Mr. Khanal in order to prevent the party from notoriety.